Rendering in Version 1.006 of Shoe Last Maker

 Foot in transparent bespoke shoe last

-One thing I decided to leave out of the Shoe Last Maker default rendering was the ability to set rendering environments.
+One thing I decided to leave out of the 3DShoemaker default rendering was the ability to set rendering environments.
 You can always do this yourself within Rhino via the rendering tab.
 I’m using the RISD library for reflection environment in the image below.

 Shoe Last Design Rendered 2

-Please do note though that you need a fairly competent computer to be able to smoothly operate Shoe Last Maker in rendered mode.
+Please do note though that you need a fairly competent computer to be able to smoothly operate 3DShoemaker in rendered mode.
 I recently upgraded from a seven year old computer to a Dell XPS desktop with 32gb RAM, i7 11700k processor, Nvidia GeForce RTX 3060, and solid state drive.
-This isn’t the state of the art, but it was good bang for the buck and does a fine job running Rhino 7 and Shoe Last Maker.
+This isn’t the state of the art, but it was good bang for the buck and does a fine job running Rhino 7 and 3DShoemaker.

 I liked the rendered mode so much that I decided to redo a couple of the early tutorials (I also got a less staticky microphone).
-These videos also show various other updates in the latest versions of Shoe Last Maker.
+These videos also show various other updates in the latest versions of 3DShoemaker.

 Leave a comment